 We also offer flexible and confidential video and phone services for clients.
-We are generally available evenings and weekends, with some availability during regular business hours as needed.
+We are generally available evenings, with some availability during regular business hours as needed.

 We request that you use the form below as thoroughly as possible to request a free, 10-minute phone consultation.
 By filling this out, you acknowledge the following: